HashDash Logo

 There's much to understand about vaporizers, but this chapter will give you a kickstart.
 Here’s what we learned in our Vaporizers chapter:

-• In addition to being a healthier consumption option, vaporizers are more discreet than smoking, often represent terpene profiles better, and can save you money.
+• In addition to being a healthier consumption option, vaporizers are more discreet than smoking, often display terpene profiles better, and can save you money.

 • One of the first methods of consuming hash was to dangerously use ‘hot knives,’ which heated kitchen knives on a stove and used them to light the concentrate.